 Only recently did I discover that the reason my salad de celeri was not the same as the salad I had in France.
 All of this time, I thought my roulade sauce was not right.
 The salads I enjoyed so much, and longed for after I left, started with the simple act of fermenting the vegetables before dressing them.

 There are a few tools I use for this process.
 The most important tool you will need to allow for is time.
 It can take anywhere for 3 days to 9 weeks depending on what vegetables you are preparing.
+You can always Carefully open a jar and take out a taste to see if it's fermented to your liking.

 Glass jars or ceramic crocks.
 I prefer glass canning jars.
 They are easy to keep clean and you can ferment small batches.
 I like variety, so small batches are attractive.
 I also happen to have a fabulous collection of canning jars that I have collected over a lifetime.
 Plus I like old things, so I have collected some very old canning jars over the years from friends, garage sales, and others people's discarded kitchen items.